kennysmithed/origins23/index.md

 This is the webpage for the Honours/MSc course Origins and Evolution of Language, running in academic year 2023/2024 (semester 1).
-I will add links to materials (readings, tutorial exercises, lecture slides etc) to this page; you will need to use Learn for electronic submission of your assessed work and to keep an eye on announcements, and TBC for participation in quizzes.
+I will add links to materials (readings, tutorial exercises, lecture slides etc) to this page; you will need to use Learn for electronic submission of your assessed work, to keep an eye on announcements, and for participation in pre-lecture quizzes.

 ## Course summary